 - Expulsion from school

-- Further disciplinary actions as warranted in cases of harassment, vandalism, plagiarism, distributing of obscene or objectionable material, pornography, or any criminal activity as specified in the St. Luke’s School Parent/Student Handbook.
+- Further disciplinary actions as warranted in cases of harassment, cyber-bullying, vandalism, plagiarism, distributing of obscene or objectionable material, pornography, or any criminal activity as specified in the St. Luke’s School Parent/Student Handbook.
+Policy violations are listed in detail in the Parent/Student Handbook.

 Monitoring and Maintenance